 As the complexity of scams continues to be underestimated by Americans, Darren’s experience helps us highlight how deep the deception can go.
 When it comes to scams that rob people of tens of thousands of dollars, a simple bait and switch wasn’t going to be enough to pull it off.
 Once Kittleson signed a letter of intent with what he thought to be a local broker, he received a call from an escrow company in Colorado Springs, Colorado.
 At this point, he was informed that a Mexican bank would be working with them to deposit his funds from the timeshare sale.

 The logistics of these transactions caused some doubt to surface for the realtor – but after researching both companies, he came away relieved again.
 What he didn’t know was the scammers were using the same tactic they used with Westwood to proceed with the transaction.
 Confirmations and communication also seemed legitimate and Darren was eager to put timeshare ownership behind him.
+You’d feel the same way if you thought you were about to get rid of your timeshare.
+But the joy quickly turned to even more remorse.

 Additional Documentation Provided Peace of Mind

 “All of a sudden, I get an email with a bank statement that looks like any bank statement here in the U.S. showing the funds have been deposited,” he said.
 Even when he called the phone number on the statement to double check, an actual person answered in Spanish, giving him the company name and their title.
 From his perspective, he was so close to receiving closure.
+But there’s never a reason to get too excited if you think you’re about to get out of your timeshare.

 Although the anticipation was real, a few weeks passed and he still didn’t receive a payment.
 Amidst frustrations, he continued to pursue the resolution when he was told by a “company rep” that he needed to get a Mexican tax identification in order for the sale to go through.
 This forced him to make another payment via a wire transfer to an attorney the scammers referred in Mexico city.
 “I went online and looked at the Mexican consulate website, and it had this form they needed.
 It made sense,” Kittleson said.